mateobelossi/CoderDataEngineering/mateo_belossi_proyecto_final/README.md

     docker-compose up --build
     ```

 4. Access the Airflow web interface in your browser by visiting [http://localhost:8080](http://localhost:8080).
+Use the following credentials:

+   - Username: `airflow`
+   - Password: `airflow`

 5. Ensure the necessary Airflow variables are set.
 Refer to the image below for the required variables configuration: